 Nearest-neighbor (NN) interactions between mesocolumns are illustrated.
 Afferent minicolumns of $\sim 10^2$ neurons are represented by the inner circles, and efferent macrocolumns of $\sim 10^5$ neurons by the outer circles.
 Illustrated are the NN interactions between a mesocolumn, represented by the thick circles, and its nearest neighbors, represented by thin circles.
 The area outside the outer thick circle represents the effective number of efferent macrocolumnar nearest-neighbor neurons.
 I.e., this is the number of neurons outside the macrocolumnar area of influence of the central minicolumn.

-This approximation, albeit successful in the 1983 Physical Review A calculations, can be replaced by a more sophisticated algorithm, MNN, published in Physical Review A Rapid Communications in 1992.
+This approximation, albeit successful in the 1983 calculations, can be replaced by a more sophisticated algorithm, MNN, published in 1992.